schmettow/New_Stats/docs/Generalized_Linear_Models.md

 <!-- + earthquakes are essentially relaxations in the earth crust.
 Once it happened, it is less likely to reoccur in near future. -->

-Reconsider the subway smurfer example [#distributions], where players collect items in a jump and run game.
+Reconsider the subway smurfer example \@ref(distributions), where players collect items in a jump and run game.
 We have already seen how collection counts can be modelled using Poisson or binomial regression.
 Another way to look at it is the time between two events of item collection.
 For demonstration only, we assume such idealized conditions in the subway smurfer example and generate a data set.
 Exponential distributions are determined by one parameter, the *rate* parameter $\lambda$, which is strictly positive.
 The mean of an exponential distribution is the reciprocal $1/\lambda$ and the variance is $\textrm{Var} = 1/\lambda^2$.
 Like with Poisson regression, variance is strictly tied to the mean.